3 Ingredients For A Successful Strategic Plan

 The right goals

 One of the easiest ways to struggle with business planning is to start with the wrong goals.
-Every company strategy should be built around the long-term goals of an organisation, which makes these objectives the key starting point for any initiative.
+Every company strategy should be built around the long-term goals of an organization, which makes these objectives the key starting point for any initiative.

 While these objectives are important, having the wrong goals will leave your subsequent strategy without purpose.
 Finding the right goals, that are relevant and achievable, will ensure your overall business functions successfully.